 How Covid-19 has highlighted inequality across the country

-Wrapping up the first series of Tea and Talk, episode seven features Talat Yaqoob, independent consultant and researcher and a member of the RSE Post-COVID-19 Futures Commission.
+Wrapping up the first series of Tea and Talk, episode seven features Talat Yaqoob, an independent consultant and researcher and a member of the RSE Post-Covid-19 Futures Commission.

-Talat and Rebekah Widdowfield discuss how Covid-19 has highlighted inequalities across various sectors across the country, including the economy, employment, healthcare and childcare.
+Talat examines how Covid-19 has highlighted inequalities across various sectors across the country, including the economy, employment, healthcare and childcare.

 What steps we can take to ensure society is fairer for all in the future?

 Please note transcriptions are automatically generated so may feature errors.

 Rebekah: [00:00:00] Hello, and welcome to the RSEs Tea & Talk podcast series.
 A programme inspired by the coffee houses of the 18th century, where great thinkers would come together to discuss ideas and matters of the day.
 I’m Rebekah Widdowfield and I’m Chief Executive of the RSE, which is the Royal Society of Edinburgh, and is Scotland’s National Academy.

 Our mission is to advance learning and make knowledge useful.
 And as part of that, I’m having a series of conversations with some of Scotland’s leading authorities on a whole range of topics, starting with exploring different perspectives on the coronavirus pandemic.
 The conversations are all with fellows of the RSE who are keen to share their expertise and experience.

 This week, I’m speaking about the impact of COVID-19 on inequalities with independent consultant and researcher and a member of RSCs post COVID futures commission.
 So we’re not in a coffee house.
 We’re both in our own homes, which explains the occasional depths in sound quality.
 But I’d encourage you to grab yourself a drink or something.